Revoked? Reinstated? Learn More

 Organizations that do not file for three consecutive years automatically lose their tax-exempt status.
 An automatic revocation is effective on the original filing due date of the third annual return or notice.
 (Section 6033(j) of the Internal Revenue Code)

-The Automatic Revocation of Exemption List is posted on the IRS Website
+Automatic Revocation of Exemption List

 The IRS publishes the list of organizations whose tax-exempt status was automatically revoked because of failure to file a required Form 990, 990-EZ, 990-PF or Form 990-N (e-Postcard) for three consecutive years.